Faculty & Staff

 The School of Digital Sciences has a unique structure, bringing together faculty and administrators from around the university to provide a broad education in the digital sciences.

-Seven people comprise the school's director and staff.
+Eight people comprise the school's director and staff.

 As an interdisciplinary school, the School of Digital Sciences draws full-time faculty from departments and schools across the university.
 Complementing the full-time faculty, the School of Digital Sciences also hires some local professionals with specialized expertise as part-time faculty to teach some courses.